steineggerlab/folddisco/NOTE.md

 - [ ] Reduce memory usage
 - [x] querying
 - [ ] TODO: IMPORTANT: make binning and querying parameters configurable
+- [ ] TODO: FEATURE: multiple queries
+- [ ] TODO: Benchmarking -- IMPORTANT: build CLI for this
+- [ ] Benchmarking -- set benchmarking dataset based on PDB's approach
+- [ ] TODO: Gather data
+- [ ] TODO: Add more hash types
 - [ ] IMPORTANT: Concat multiple index tables
+- [ ] WARNING: IDEA: default hash type uses 64 bit integer and the hash seems to be too large.
+Find a way to reduce the size of the hash into 32 bit integer or less than 64.
+- [ ] TODO: REMOVE MEMORY MONITORING PART AFTER THE MEMORY USAGE IS REDUCED ENOUGH
 - [ ] IMPORTANT: confirm if sin & cos representation is working
+  - [ ] 2024-02-28 16:13:22 Current SIN & COS representation seems to be working.
+NEED TO BE TESTED
+- [ ] IDEA: Sukhwan: How powerful is amino acid pair? revival of aa_pair
+- [ ] Longer motifs?
+- [ ] IDEA: MINOR: residue matching strategy
+- [ ] IDEA: Naming of the project
   - [ ] lib.rs
     - [x] expose necessary functions with prelude
   - [ ] tests
 - NOTE: Push only working code to the repository
+- [ ] Polish logging
 - [ ] Check all structs and methods are working within tests
   - [ ] structure
   - [ ] geometry